-- 1. Consider doing this in a group in class. - 2.
-Each group is to identify some common infectious diseases.
-(Your teacher will divide you into groups and assign each group with an infectious disease). - 3.
+- 1. identify some common infectious diseases.
+(Your teacher will divide you into groups and assign each group with an infectious disease). - 2.
 In your group, create an awareness campaign to educate your peers on the assigned disease.
-(Include the type of infection, its mode of transmission and preventative measures) - 4.
-Present your awareness campaign to the class for feedback

-- 5. Revise your campaign with the feedback from peers in class - 6.
+(Include the type of infection, its mode of transmission and preventative measures) - 3.
+Present your awareness campaign to the class for feedback - 4.
+Revise your campaign with the feedback from peers in class - 5.
 Present your revised campaign to your school or local community if possible.